Elaine's Literary Salon

 /

-About our Elaine’s Literary Salon Host: Bestselling thriller novelist Jeffrey James Higgins is a retired supervisory special agent who writes thrillers, short stories, creative nonfiction, and essays.
-He has wrestled a suicide bomber, fought the Taliban in combat, and chased terrorists across five continents.
-Jeff received the Attorney General’s Award for Exceptional Heroism and the DEA Award of Valor.
+About our Elaine’s Literary Salon Host, Jeffrey James Higgins: A retired supervisory special agent who writes thrillers, short stories, creative nonfiction, and essays, Jeff has wrestled a suicide bomber, fought the Taliban in combat, and chased terrorists across five continents.
+He received the Attorney General’s Award for Exceptional Heroism and the DEA Award of Valor.
 Jeffrey has been interviewed by CNN, National Geographic, and The New York Times.
 Learn more: jeffreyjameshiggings.com

-About Elaine’s: A menu filled with delicious modern Mediterranean cuisine selection is sure to please everyone in your party.
-The dishes are based on exquisite food found in Alexandria, Egypt — a combination of Middle Eastern with French, Greek, and Italian influences.
+About Elaine’s Restaurant: A menu filled with delicious modern Mediterranean cuisine selections is sure to please everyone in your party.
+The dishes are inspired by exquisite food from Alexandria, Egypt — a blend of Middle Eastern and French, Greek, and Italian influences.
 Elaine’s is named for the owner’s grandmother and is based on a promise she made at the age of 12, growing up in Cairo.
 “I promised my grandma I would someday own a restaurant and name it after her,” shares Cynthia, who is also an author.
 She and her husband, bestselling thriller novelist Jeffrey James Higgins, are proud to share my family’s recipes with new friends and families in the Washington, DC metropolitan area.”
-Located in an 1880s building, it was the previous home for 38 years of the beloved bistro Bilbo Baggins.
+Located in an 1880s building, it was the former home of the beloved bistro Bilbo Baggins for 38 years.
 The newly renovated restaurant is located in the heart of Old Town’s Historic District within sight of the Potomac River and Founders Park, just a few blocks from The Torpedo Factory Art Center, and Old Town Alexandria Waterfront.
 Make a reservation today: elaines-restaurant.com.

 Bibliophiles will love this new show — live from the popular bistro Elaine’s in Old Town, Alexandria VA.
 Our host is the restaurant’s owner, Jeffrey James Higgins, a prolific author who is on a mission to help his fellow writers share their stories.
 Check out the live Literary Salon events here.
 And check back for new episodes of Elaine’s Literary Salon on Inkandescent.tv and InkandescentRadio.com.